5th Kyu Syllabus

 * Roku No Jo

-Katatedori tai no henko kihon and ki no nagare.
+Katatedori tai no henko kihon & ki no nagare

 Morotedori Kokyu ho kihon